All About Event Badge Design: Tips and Best Practices

 Badge Size:

 If you have vendors, staff, press, entertainment, speakers, VIPs, and general attendees, consider employing various badge sizes to differentiate the groups.
-For instance, you could use large badges for VIPs and talent, small for press and staff, medium for vendors, etc. Simultaneously, you can also introduce colors to differentiate guests through lanyards or on the badges themselves.
+For instance, you could use large conference badges for VIPs and talent, small for press and staff, medium for vendors, etc. Simultaneously, you can also introduce colors to differentiate guests through lanyards or on the badges themselves.
 Finally, if you add variable QR coding, you’ll be able to efficiently identify and track attendees and provide the proper access to everyone.

 Event Badge Design Best Practices